YasserDalal/Accordion/README.md

 &nbsp;
 #### I created this project so users will know the most Frequently Asked Questions and how to answer them.
 #### I use `display: flex;` for simple layout and smooth animation when the user clicks on the questions.
-#### This project teaches me how to handle users action, providing them with a situation that guides them correctly
+#### This project teaches me how to address users questions proactively, without requiring them to contact us by email.
+This will make it easier for users to know what our responses are.

 &nbsp;